 - If dropouts would stay one more year in high school, the United States would save $41.8 billion in future health care costs.

 - If one-third of dropouts would earn their diplomas, the United States would save $10.8 billion in annual Temporary Assistance to Needy Families (TANF).

 In the 2014-2015 school year, more than 11,000 students dropped out of school in Colorado.
 Almost 700 of those were in Adams County.

-Thanks to Gateway to College, students who previously were unlikely to graduate high school are now earning their diplomas and succeeding in college.
+Thanks to Gateway to College, students who previously were unlikely to graduate from high school are now earning their diplomas and succeeding in college.
 They are pursuing college degrees and challenging careers, and are reinventing themselves for a better future.